-The following details of the sad accident which occurred at Niagara Falls on Wednesday last, brief allusion to which was made a few days since, are received by mail:
+The following details of the sad accipatch, writing from Buckingham Court dent which occurred at Niagara Falls on Wednesday last, brief allusion to which was made a few days since, are received by

-It seems that on the afternoon of Wednesday last, Mr. Cooper, the postmaster at Chippewa, on the Canada side, two miles above the Falls, started with Frank Leutze. a ferryman, to cross the river in a small boat.
-Usually the course is to pull about two miles up the river before attempting to cross, but on this occasion the unfortunate men seemed to have imagined that the heavy wind blowing up stream would counteract the fo:ce of the current, and consequently attempted to cross in a direct When near the centre of the stream, line. the folly of the hazardous feat became apparent to the occupants of the boat, who, despite the effort of the oarsman to stem the swift current, soon found themselves gliding swiftly to the thundering cataract below.
+It seems that on the afternoon of Wednesday last, Mr. Cooper, the postmaster at Chippewa, on the Canada side, two miles above the Falls, started with Frank Leutze, a ferryman, to cross the river in a small boat.
+Usually the course is to pull about this town, arose early in the morning with two miles up the river before attempting the alleged intention of visiting his mill to cross, but on this occasion the unfortuand plantation, but suddenly changing his nate men seemed to have imagined that the heavy wind blowing up stream would found Mr. James Leach (a young lawyer counteract the force of the current, and consequently attempted to cross in a direct When near the centre of the stream, line. the folly of the hazardous feat became apparent to the occupants of the boat, who, despite the effort of the oarsman to stem the swift current, soon found themselves gliding swiftly to the thundering cataract below.
 Still the terror stricken boatman plied his oars with frantic energy, while his companion, rushing from side to side of the boat and wildly gesticulating, pite ously appealed for assistance from those on shore, but which, of course, these horrorstricken observers were unable to render.
-As the boat drew nearer and nearer the mighty cataract, the velocity with which it was hurried on, became accelerated, un til striking the rapids near Goat Island. the little craft was for a moment caught in the eddying citcling current, out of which it, however, soon shot, and in an instant afterward reached the verge of the precipice, over which it plunged with its human freight into the foaming abyss be low.
+As the boat drew nearer and nearer the mighty cataract, the velocity with which it was hurried on, became accelerated, un til striking the rapids near Goat Island, the little craft was for a moment caught in the eddying circling current, out of which it, however, soon shot, and in an instant afterward reached the verge of the precipice, over which it plunged with its human freight into the foaming abyss be low.
 Hundreds of persons lined the shores and gathered upon Goat Island, mute witnesses of the terrible ride of death.
 It is considered very singular that Leutze, the boatman, who had crossed and re crossed a hundred times in all kinds of weather, should have so sadly misjudged the force of the current, and over estimated to such a degree the strength of the wind.
-Although diligent search has been made for the bodies of the unfortunate men, up to the bodies of the unfortunate men, up to truth as for hid treasures.
-God has pro-the latest accounts no trace of either had vided helps enough.
-With sincerity, with been discovered.
+Although diligent search has been made for the bodies of the unfortunate men, up to the latest accounts no trace of either had been discovered.

-HORRIBLE ACCIDENT .- The Richmond Times gives the particulars of a shocking accident which occurred in that city on Thursday last, at Haxall & Crenshaw's flour mills :
+HORRIBLE ACCIDENT,-The Richmond Times gives the particulars of a shocking accident which occurred in that city on Thursday last, at Haxall & Crenshaw's flour mills :